 The main objective of this session is to review the requirements for successful confined space rescue operations.
 By the time the session is over, you will be able to recognize confined space hazards, plan for rescues, evaluate rescue services, differentiate among types of rescues, train and equip a rescue team, and identify the phases of a rescue operation.

-Why “Permit-Required Confined Space Rescue” Matters:
+Why “Permit-Required Confined Space Rescue for Supervisors” Matters:

 - Every year, hundreds of incidents lead to numerous fatalities.